Dhruvmehta1311/Frontend-Projects/readme.md

 - **Random Quote Generator**: Another variant of a random quote display.
 - **Shopping List**: A simple app to manage a shopping list.
 - **Weather Application**: Another variant of a weather displaying app.
+- **Text Extractor**: A Simple Web Application Built with Javascript which extracts the text from image.

 ## Tailwind CSS Projects